julianjohannesen/first-mern/README.md

 Successfully connected to mongodb://localhost/first-mern
 ```

 Note that when you passed the URI ending in "first-mern" into connect(), Mongoose recognized that there was no database by that name and created it for you.
+You can use the Mongo shell to inspect that database with:

 ### Step 5 - Adding routes to React